AnujSinghal21/cp-package-manager/README.md

 # cp-package-manager (CPM)
-A library with an integrated tool to help in competitive programming (especially on codeforces.com).
+A library with an integrated tool to help in competitive programming.

 ## Installation

 ## Usage
-`cpm --help` or `cpm -h`: Prints the usage documentation of program
+`cpm --help` or `cpm -h`: Prints the usage documentation of program.

+`cpm init <projectName>`: Creates the project folder and imports library to it.

-`cpm cfserver`: Start the server to work with the CPM_CF_Extension to parse testcases from codeforces.com
+`cpm cfserver`: Start the server to work with the CPM_CF_Extension to parse testcases from codeforces.com.

 ## Development